 The Tanners invite Cindy and Rusty over again for a backyard barbecue.
 Rusty writes a phony love letter which causes confusion as each member of the household reads it in turn, all believing it to be...

-This is a story about a sports broadcaster later turned morning talk show host Danny Tanner and his three little girls, D.J.
-(Donna Jo), Stephanie and Michelle Tanner.
-Before the show begins, Danny Tanner's wife is killed by a drunk driver.
-So he needs help raising his three little girls.
-He asks his rock musician brother-in-law, Jesse Katsopolis, and his comedian best friend, Joey Gladstone, to move in with them.
-As the show goes on, Jesse gets married to Rebecca Donaldson, Danny's co host of the talk show.
-The two have kids of their own, who are twins, Alexander and Nicholas Katsopolis.
-However, the show is about what happens as the story is going on.Written by
+This is a story about sports-broadcaster-turned-morning-talk-show-host Danny Tanner and his three little girls, D.J.
+(Donna Jo), Stephanie, and Michelle Tanner.
+Before the show begins, Danny Tanner's wife is killed by a drunk driver, so he needs help raising his daughters.
+He asks his rock-musician brother-in-law Jesse Katsopolis and his comedian best friend Joey Gladstone to move in with them.
+As the show goes on, Jesse marries Rebecca Donaldson, Danny's talk-show co-host, and they have twin sons, Nicholas Katsopolis.Written by

 Raffi Nazarian <firstname.lastname@example.org>

 42 of 67 people found this review helpful.

 Was this review helpful to you?